Xantus10/MATURITA/doc/development-doc/docs/run.md

 ## Production

+### Microsoft Entra Tenant setup

+To link the application to the Entra Tenant, do the following

+1. Navigate to the tenant properties page
+2. In the column under `Users` click on the number beside `Applications`
+3. Now click on `New application`
+4. Enter a name for the application (Doesn't really matter)
+5. Select the option *Accounts in this organizational directory only* (It should be pre-selected)
+6. For the redirect URI, select `SPA` and enter the URL the app is hosted on (Method should be https:// for production)
+7. After creating write down the `application (client) id` and `tenant id` and add them to .env

+Now the application is able to authenticate users.
+Next add permissions to create chats in msteams.

+1. Navigate to `Manage/API permissions`
+2. Add permission
+3. Select `Microsoft Graph`
+4. Select `Delegated permission`
+5. Search for and add the `Channel.Create` permission
+6. Confirm

+New app
+Enter name
+Select the "only users in this tenant" option
+For the redirect URI select SPA and enter the URL at which the app is running (with https) After creating, mark the APP id, OBJ id, tenant id Under Manage/Token config - Add optional declaration - Token type=ID, declare family_name+given_name -- TEST THIS --
+Under Manage/API permissions - Add permission / Microsoft Graph / Delegated perm / Channel.Create
+### Running the app

 Prerequesities: Have docker installed on your production device

 1. Make `.env` file from `.env.example`, be sure to replace security related info like secrets and passwords